kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching.md

 ---
 title: Caching responses
-weight: 20
+weight: 50
-description: Enable or disable the transcoding of messages to support gRPC web clients
+description: Cache responses from upstream services.
 ---

 Cache responses from upstream services by deploying a caching server for your Gloo Edge setup and applying a caching filter to a listener.